 When I went through my cancer journey, I initially failed to see that I had a voice and that it affected my treatment process.
 You need to understand that you know your body and have the power to determine the quality of your life.
 You should decide the kind of treatment you want to go through and can choose to live without the debilitating side effects.

 I also think that treatment options are not discussed enough.
-There are some fantastic targeted therapies that can help patients effectively.
-The only problem is that the patients dont know about it.
+Some fantastic targeted therapies can help patients effectively.
+The only problem is that the patients don't know about it.